Isovaleraldehyde Basic information

 By oxidation of isoamyl alcohol.

 Colorless liquid with a weak suffocating odor.
 Floats on water.
 Produces an irritating vapor.
+It is a metabolite found in or produced by Saccharomyces cerevisiae.

 Air & Water Reactions